setsuna1993/milestoneProject_webGame/README.md

 # This is milestoneProject_webGame

 ## Pokemon card match game:
-//I will make a pokemon based card flip match game.
+//I will make a pokemon based card flip memory game.

 ### description:
-//This game will have three difficulties for players to choose.
-The first difficulty will be the easy mode which contains 6 pairs of pokemon cards.
-Medium mode will add a little more difficulty to the game, there will be 9 pairs of the card in this mode.
-And finally the hard mode will add three more pairs of the card to the game.
+//This game will have 8 pairs of Pokemon cards needs to be matched fit in a container with 4*4 style layout.
+This game will be a chill easy game with no time limit or score board.

 #### Requirements:
-//This game will have two different pages, the start page and the real game page.
+//Just need a little bit of memory and be patient about the process.